6 Surprising Benefits of Goji Berry Tea

 May Offer A Lot Of Antioxidants

-The flavonoids and phytonutrients released when this tea is brewed may help the body in countless ways, from preventing cellular mutation and cancer to lowering levels of chronic inflammation and improving the appearance of the skin.
+The flavonoids and phytonutrients released when this tea is brewed may help the body in countless ways, from preventing cellular mutation to lowering levels of chronic inflammation and improving the appearance of the skin.
 [3]

 May Improve the Immune System